rossabaker/northside/content/parents.md

 way.
 If you have a special talent that you think might benefit the league, please let us know.

+## Pictures

+Per the registratoin agreement, pictures may be taken of child and/or parent participation, and such pictures may be used by the league for marketing and promotion of the league.

 [contact us]: /contact/